ArduPilot/ardupilot_wiki/plane/source/docs/geofencing.rst

    automatically disable after an autonomous landing
 #. how you want to take back control after a fence breach

-These can all be setup using the APM Mission Planner.
+These can all be setup using Mission Planner.

 There are a few rules that you must follow when setting up your fence
 boundary: